 We all have those days.
 You feel tired for one reason or another.
 A long day at work or maybe you’re feeling a little under the weather.
 You want to wind down and play a game, but nothing overly complicated or taxing.
 Fortunately, Mini Metro exists and is possibly the most relaxing game ever.

 For everyone who has played Mini Metro before I’m talking about Endless mode here.
 This mode unlike any of the other equally brilliant parts of the game has no fail state.
 You can just continue to expand, refine and enjoy the little subway you’ve created.
 Usually, you have to deal with congestion.
 This means that slowly people will get grumpy because their train is taking too long to arrive.
-When they become mega-grumpy and file a complaint with the transport commission it’s game over.
-This is fine and it starts off nice and relaxed.
+When they become mega-grumpy and file a complaint with the transport commission, it’s game over.
+This is fine, and it starts off nice and relaxed.
 Everything is all lovely jubbly, in say Osaka, but inevitably somewhere isn’t quite as efficient as it should be and people start to complain.
 And then, Mini Metro flips from relaxing to stressful, and some days that is just too much stress to handle.

 So stay with me here, I promise Endless mode is different.
 Pick a city that takes your fancy.
-Maybe today you want to play with bridges instead of tunnels as you create wonderful tram lines instead.
+Maybe today you want to play with bridges instead of tunnels as you create lovely tram lines instead.
 Mini Metro has you dragging various coloured lines for your engines to run on and each one depicts a shape.
 These can be anything from a circle and square to a star and diamond.
 Each shaped station is going to have shaped passengers who want to go to their corresponding location.
 Triangles to triangles and so on.
 Each time you reach a new milestone of passengers taken to their stations you get some new toys to play with.
 This could be more carriages, new tracks and trains or even something special like an interchange station that makes it easier for large numbers of passengers to pass through a specific place.
 In Endless mode, you are left to tinker with this lovely visual puzzle entirely stress-free.

-That is one of the main attractions for playing Mini Metro on Endless mode.
+That is one of the main attractions for playing Mini Metro in Endless mode.
 While the regular sessions let you create a train set with the pressure of what it could be like to run a real subway, it also smashes that same train set to pieces the moment people start to arrive a mere hour or two late to work each day.
 Endless mode is more similar to the train set you might have had a kid.
 You can constantly change and set it up in the way that you want without any passengers complaining about how they missed another friend’s wedding because you didn’t have any tunnels left to connect their station that specific week.

-One last fantastic thing about Mini Metro is that while it available on PC and Mac, it is also on Android and iOS.
+One last fantastic thing about Mini Metro is that while it is available on PC and Mac, it is also on Android and iOS.
 You can just slump on the sofa and tap away on your tablet and play with this lovely train set.
-I nearly forgot to mention the relaxing and zen-like music that plays throughout each session; it’s lovely.
+I nearly forgot to mention the relaxing and Zen-like music that plays throughout each session; it’s lovely.
 Endless mode is one of the best ways to relax and relive the enjoyment of playing with a train set as a child.
-Play it, it’s great.
+Play it, it’s excellent.